realA10001986/Time-Circuits-Display/README.md

 ![nodemcuio27](https://user-images.githubusercontent.com/76924199/194137873-4ac1794a-623c-4536-bfba-48bbad84e596.jpg)

-Luckily, there is a row of solder points right next to the socket on the control board, where you can add a pin header at the correct place.
+Luckily, there is a row of solder pads right next to the socket on the control board, where you can add a pin header at the correct place.

 **External I2C speedometer**